outfox/fennecs/README.md

 Here are some raw results from our WIP benchmark suite, from the Vector3 operations parts, better ones soon.
 (don't @ us)

-<pre>Example: Allocation-free enumeration of a million entities with a System.Numerics.Vector3 component,
-calculating a cross product against a uniform value, and writing the result back to memory.

-Processing methods included parallel jobs with different batch/chunk sizes and single threaded runs.</pre>
+> Example: Allocation-free enumeration of a million entities with a System.Numerics.Vector3 component, calculating a cross product against a uniform value, and writing the result back to memory.
+Processing methods included parallel jobs with different batch/chunk sizes and single threaded runs.

 | Method     | entities  | chunk | Mean       | StdDev    | Jobs | Contention | Alloc |